rfahrn/AmericanCongress/README.md

 ## For running the BERTopic Model
 first make sure to download the data and upload it to google drive, then use the google colab, open the notebook and change the paths to your data, then use the GPU of google colab and go through the notebook.

+## For running the Cluster analyse
+To perform clustering by party affliation run the Congressional_clustering.ipynb.
+You can run it on the raw data to perform clustering this takes 5 minutes or load in the pre run data from year_issues_partisan (1).pkl to make the plots.
+To perform clustering by bigram topic run the Issue_clustering.ipynb you can run the program on the data which takes aprox 2 hours or load in the pre run data year_issues_quad.pkl to make the plots.